 Intelligent charging has been defined as the optimization process for charging in terms of time, cost, battery capacity, and sustainable energy resources which play an important role.
 The parameters are used to ensure a maximum battery charge level at a defined departure time.
-In energy price, the fluctuation is a major factor which has been take into account.
+In energy price, fluctuation is a major factor that has been taken into account.

 Still, a pertaining question is associated with such factors that what happens with costs, whether an energy peak affects the charging process.
 The dynamic renegotiation is supported by the technology for a charging plan when environmental or user conditions are changed unexpectedly.